mklan/jquery-focus-follow/README.md

 # jquery.focus-follow

-A responsive container that follows your focus, while hovering over your elements (for example your image gallery).
+A responsive indicator that follows your focus, while hovering over your elements (for example your image gallery).
+The elements can have different dimensions and have a different `border-radius`.
+Everything gets recalculated on the fly, so you can use it within your responsive websites.

 ## Dependencies